ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

 <!--
 Most organizations attempt to implement this mechanism to a varying extent and degree of success.
 For example, they run unit tests and integration tests as part of the CI.
-But in most cases, higher-level system tests that provide more confidence are pushed to the testing phase of the software development life-cycle; the outer loop in the diagram you see here.
-This outer loop describes the SDLC at the organization level and each of its cycles is an iteration to the business product, such as a new version increment.
+But in most cases, higher-level system tests are pushed to the testing phase of the software development life-cycle; the outer loop in the diagram you see here.

-But there is a separate loop at the developer level whose each cycle represents an iteration to the codebase, such as a change landing as a PR.
+But there is a separate loop at the developer level whose each cycle represents an iteration to the codebase, like a PR that gets merged.
-This inner loop is incredibly important to the productivity of engineers and is expected to be well in sync with the outer loop, like cogs in a mechanical watch.
-But our decision as an industry to exclude higher-level system tests from the inner loop makes this synchronization uncommon.
+This inner loop is incredibly important to the productivity of engineers and is expected to be well in sync with the outer loop.
 -->

 ---